What is Haptic Perception?

 Communication - Baby Sign Language

 Parenting can be hard and stressful.
-Being in tune with your baby is probably an underrated attribute a parent can have, but when your vibing with your baby, you reduce baby stress and ultimately, the stress on yourself as well.
+Being in tune with your baby is probably an underrated attribute a parent can have, but when you're vibing with your baby, you reduce baby stress and ultimately, the stress on yourself as well.
 This all begins with communication and being able to understand what your baby's needs.
 Baby signing (baby sign language/ ASL) is just another tool for your baby to show you what they need at an early age.
 Most baby signs require a coordination of all ten fingers and movement of their hands, so it's important that haptic exploration is embedded early on.
 The more articulation and strength your baby's fingers has, the more signs they can perform to communicate what they need.
 This means less guessing and less crying.
 Simple signs such as, "more", "all done", "please" and "wait" can make a worlds difference, especially if your baby is not talking yet.
 Check out the Top Ten Baby Signs to get a head start.
 Empower your baby with early communication and make your life easier today!

 At Finturely, we focus on haptic perception.
 But we break it down to two easy chunks